XVincentX/vncz/talks.md

 Here is the current list:

+## 2021

+#### I took the decision of not participating in any online conference.
+That (unpopular) decision brought my engagements to basically 0.
+Hope for the best in 2022.

 ## 2020

 #### Due to the CoronaVirus situation, different conferences I was supposed to speak have been canceled.
-I'll try to keep this updated as I know more about it.

 1. [DevNexus 2020 — When an error is not an exception](https://devnexus.com)
 2. ~~[API Days Singapore 2020 — The rocky road of the OpenAPI AST](https://apidays.co/singapore)~~